homepage | 5 Questions With Dr. Alex Francisco, Instructor of Introduction to Data Analytics

 Introduction to Data Analytics will be held online in two parts on March 23 and March 26.
 Learn more about the following topics from instructor Dr. Alex Francisco:

 Introduction to Data Analytics is one of seven courses in the UMKC Data Analytics Workshop Series.
-The Series consists of seven instructor-led interactive courses.
+The Series consists of seven instructor-moderated interactive courses.
 Begin with one course or attend a series of three workshops to earn a non-degree certificate from UMKC TalentLink.